Check out the parts of a guitar diagram (larger version below) to learn the different parts of the acoustic guitar.

-The body: The body of the acoustic guitar is made up of back, sides and top.
-Often the top sheet (the sound board) is made of different wood than the back and sides.
+The body: The body of the acoustic guitar is made up of the back, sides, and top.
+Often the top sheet (the soundboard) is made of a different wood than the back and sides.

 The upper part of the body (closest to the neck) is known as the treble bout and the lower part is the bass bout.
 The waist (narrowest section in between the bouts) acts as a divider between the sections.

-The shape of the body can have a distinct affect on the sound of the guitar.
+The shape of the body can have a distinct effect on the sound of the guitar.

-The other factor that has a massive affect on the tone is the wood that the body is made of.
+The other factor that has a massive effect on the tone is the wood that the body is made of.

-Many different woods are used in the construction of acoustic guitar?bodies?and what wood is used depends on the ultimate price of the instrument and the desired tonal qualities.
+Many different kinds of wood are used in the construction of acoustic guitar?bodies?and what wood is used depends on the ultimate price of the instrument and the desired tonal qualities.

 The Bridge Saddle (a.k.a.
 Bridge Nut): The bridge saddle, in cooperation with the nut at the base of the headstock, controls the spacing of the strings and the action of the guitar (how high the strings sit above the fretboard).
 The bridge saddle also affects the tone depending on the material that it is made from.

-Bridge pins: Bridge pins are found only on steel string acoustic not on classical guitars (nylon strings).
-The bridge pins hold the strings in?place in?the bridge of the guitar.
+Bridge pins: Bridge pins are found only on steel-string acoustic, not on classical guitars (nylon strings).
+Do the bridge pins hold the strings in? place in? the bridge of the guitar.